nic-dgl104-winter-2022/class-textbook/ch2/OOP&ISP/README.md

 - [x] :two: Add a new extension to your code and avoid changing the old one! :baby_chick:

 #### Tips to help you follow Open–Closed Principle
-- [x] :one: Design your classes so that new functionality can be added as new requirements are generated.
+- [x] :one: Design your classes so that new functionality can be added as new requirements are generated :octocat:
-- [x] :two: Avoid modifying developed class unless your debugging
+- [x] :two: Avoid modifying developed class unless your debugging :computer:

 ## Interface Segregation Principle